vahidbaharvand/test4z/samples/mock/Readme.md

 # Mocking
 This repository contains the mocking service for Test4z.
-Run the Test4z mocking service for using the samples when Test4z is not running on mainframe.
+Run the Test4z mocking service to use the Test4z samples when Test4z is not running on mainframe.
+Once the service is running, you can start the samples.

-## Install and Run the Mocking Service
+## Installing and Running the Mocking Service
 1. Open a new terminal.
 2. Navigate to the samples folder.
    ```